School Science Lessons

 The subsequent invasion by secondary bacteria causes the major damage to the bird.

-Outbreaks occur at times of stress, e.g. moving, chilling, vaccinating, beak trimming, worming, poor ventilation, damp litter and ammonia build up or in the presence of other diseases.
+Outbreaks occur at times of stress, e.g. moving, chilling, vaccinating, beak trimming, worming, poor ventilation, damp litter and ammonia build up.

 The disease is introduced by infected carrier chickens or transport by persons who have handled CRD-infected birds.